sugunan/ezfollow/README.md

 Automate the process of email based incident tracking.

-## Greeting

-Hi Every one
-Welcome to challenge 2 of SRE Hack '21.

-I'm Sugunan and am here to give you a heads up about this challenge.

-Challenge 2 focuses on automate the process of email based incident tracking or ticketing.

 ## Problem

 A support team working on customer issues & requests to provide solutions.